 Air quality issues...none.

-The level of certainty for days 1 and 2 is medium.
+The level of certainty for days 1 and 2 is high.

-The level of certainty for days 3 through 7 is medium.
+The level of certainty for days 3 through 7 is high.

 This information is provided as part of a trial project conducted